Harris, endorsed by Biden, could become first woman, second Black person to be president

 She’s already broken barriers, and now Kamala Harris could soon become the first Black woman to head a major party's presidential ticket after President Joe Biden’s ended his reelection bid

-WASHINGTON -- She's already broken barriers, and now Kamala Harris could become the first Black woman to head a major party presidential ticket after President Joe Biden abruptly ended his reelection bid and endorsed her.
+WASHINGTON -- She's already broken barriers, and now Kamala Harris could shatter several more after President Joe Biden abruptly ended his reelection bid and endorsed her.

-Biden announced Sunday that was stepping aside amid widespread concerns about the viability of his candidacy.
+Biden announced Sunday that he was stepping aside after a disastrous debate performance catalyzed fears that the 81-year-old was too frail for a second term.

 Harris is the first woman, Black person or person of South Asian descent to serve as vice president.
-She joined the Biden ticket after a rocky and abbreviated run of her own for the 2020 Democratic presidential nomination.
+If she becomes the Democratic nominee and defeats Republican candidate Donald Trump in November, she would be the first woman to serve as president.

-Biden said Sunday that deciding on Harris as vice president was “the best decision I've made.”
-He wrote on X, the social media platform formerly known as Twitter, that she had his full support and endorsement to run against Donald Trump for the presidency.
-“Democrats — it’s time to come together and beat Trump,” he said.
+Biden said Sunday that choosing Harris as his running mate was “the best decision I've made" and endorsed her as his successor.

+“Democrats — it’s time to come together and beat Trump,” he wrote on X, the social media platform formerly known as Twitter.
 “Let’s do this.”

-However, her nomination is hardly a sure thing.
-The party is split over whether Harris should ascend or there should be a quick “mini primary.”

 A recent poll from the AP-NORC Center for Public Affairs Research found that about 6 in 10 Democrats believe Harris would do a good job in the top slot.
 About 2 in 10 Democrats don’t believe she would, and another 2 in 10 say they don’t know enough to say.